naturalis/wgs2ncbi/README.md

    scaffold: `wgs2ncbi prepare -conf <config.ini>`
 3. [split the FASTA file](#splitting-the-fasta-file) into scaffolds and feature tables:
    `wgs2ncbi process -conf <config.ini>`
-4. run tbl2asn on the folder with the intermediate files: `wgs2ncbi convert -conf <config.ini>`
+4. [run tbl2asn](#running-tbl2asn) on the folder with the intermediate files:
-5. verify output from tbl2asn
+   `wgs2ncbi convert -conf <config.ini>`
+5. verify output from [`tbl2asn`](#running-tbl2asn), make updates to the [protein names](share/products.ini).
+If need be, keep re-running step 4 and updating the names file until there are no warnings in the descrepancy report.
-6. upload .sqn files: `wgs2ncbi compress -conf <config.ini>`
+6. compress .sqn files: `wgs2ncbi compress -conf <config.ini>`, and upload to NCBI.
+They will perform a contaminants screen.
+If there are suspicious sequences (e.g. untrimmed adaptors), mask these using the [adaptors](share/adaptors.ini) file.

 In other words, the pipeline mostly consists of invocations of the [wgs2ncbi](script/wgs2ncbi) script.
 Each invocation is followed by a verb (prepare, process, convert, compress), followed